Home / Collections & Stories / Stories / Meet MOTAT's Mercury Arc Rectifier

 When the tramway was installed at MOTAT in 1967, it shared power with the passing Point Chevalier trolley bus route, powered by the Point Chevalier substation.

 The rectifier at MOTAT was originally part of the Dominion/Mount Albert road substation that powered trolleybuses along Dominion, Owairaka, New Windsor and Richardson roads from 1951.
 During the 1970s, trolleybuses were disappearing from Auckland, and the MOTAT tramway couldn’t rely on public substations anymore.
-The Dominion road rectifier was eventually donated to MOTAT in 1980.
+The Dominion road rectifier was installed at MOTAT in 1980.

 Opening-Photo